reuk/wayverb/docs_source/image_source.md

 some data about the intersection is recorded.
 Specifically, the record includes the triangle which was intersected, and whether or not the receiver is visible from the intersection point.
-Then, the vector-based scattering method [@christensen_new_2005] is used to find the directions of new rays, which are fired from the intersection points.
+Then, the vector-based scattering method [@christensen_new_2005] (see the [Ray Tracing]({{ site.baseurl }}{% link ray_tracer.md %}) section for details on this) is used to find the directions of new rays, which are fired from the intersection points.
 The ray-tracing process continues up to a certain depth, which is artificially limited to ten reflections in Wayverb.
-For most simulations, three or four reflections should be adequate, though this depends somewhat on the scattering coefficients of the surfaces, as explained in the [Basic Method] subsection.
+For most simulations, three or four reflections should be adequate, though this depends somewhat on the scattering coefficients of the surfaces, as explained in the [Basic Method] subsection above.

 The ray tracer produces a list of reflection paths for each ray.
 Some rays may follow the same paths, and so duplicates must be removed.
 This is achieved by